ayypineda/senior-project-files/Proposal.md

 Senior Project Proposal (Replace with Project Name)
 ===================================================

-**Student Name**: Ada Lovelace (put your name here followed by two spaces)
+**Student Name**: Adonis Pineda
-**Degree and Major**: B.S. in Cybersecurity (put your name here followed by two spaces)
+**Degree and Major**: B.S. in Cybersecurity
-**Project Advisor Name**: Dr. Faulkner (put your name here followed by two spaces)
+**Project Advisor Name**: Dr. Hayes
-**Expected Graduation Date**: May 2040 (put the correct month and day here)
+**Expected Graduation Date**: December 2025

 Problem Statement
 -----------------

-The problem statement goes here.
+Online security can be expensive; spedcialists and lawyers are often needed to handle takedowns and data scrubbing and general health.

 Project Description
 -------------------

-The project description goes here.
+This is an online security auditor for a health checklist and provides takedown request forms for free, as well as some link workshop.

 Proposed Implementation Language(s)
 -----------------------------------

-Languages go here.
+Javascript, HTML, CSS

 Libraries, Packages, Development Kits, etc. to be used in the proposed implementation languages(s)
 --------------------------------------------------------------------------------------------------

-The supporting libraries go here.
+NodeJS, Electron

 Additional Software/Equipment Needed
 ------------------------------------

-List any hardware needed and software (e.g., your IDE).
+modern computer, access to Internet, modern browser(for testing)

 Personal Motivation
 -------------------

-Personal motivation goes here.
+I have been a part of gaming communities on Discord that have been toxic and engaged in "doxxing" wars.
+My motivator was to empower those who may not know to cover all bases without having to buy subscriptions or spend thousands on specialists.
+Safety concerns were driving people away because they were afraid it could happen to them.

 Outline of Future Research Efforts
 ----------------------------------

-(What do you need to learn or figure out to complete this project?
-What tasks are you going to do the do that?)
+I need to learn to use Javascript and NodeJS for the scripting.
+Making small components one at a time will help me connect everything.

 Schedule
 --------

-(Update the dates and add your tasks by replacing the examples.
-Remove this note.)

-*   Spring 2039 - CSCI 497
+*   Fall 2024 - CSCI 497
-    -   January 26 -
+    -   October 20 - brainstorming
-    -   February 9 -
+    -   October 27 - researching languages
-    -   February 23 -
+    -   November 10 - rough draft due
-    -   March 8 -
+    -   November 17 - independent research
-    -   March 22 - Send First-Draft of the Requirements Document to advisor for feedback
+    -   November 20 - Send First-Draft of the Requirements Document to advisor for feedback
-    -   April 5 -

-*   Summer 2040 - Independent/Optional Project Work
+*   Summer 2025 - Independent/Optional Project Work
-    -   June 1 -
+    -   June 1 - bulk development

-*   Fall 2039 - CSCI 498
+*   Spring 2025 - CSCI 498
-    -   October 20 -
-    -   October 27 -
-    -   November 3 -
-    -   November 10 -
+    -   January 17 - proposal due
-    -   November 17 -
+    -   February 24 - test plan due
-    -   November 20 -
+    -   April 14 - repository and meeting schedule

-*   Spring 2040 - CSCI 499 (more detail will be added here once you are closer)
+*   Fall 2025 - CSCI 499 (more detail will be added here once you are closer)
     -   Weeks 1-4 - Implement test plan
     -   Week 5 - Evaluate test results
     -   Week 6-10 - Apply updates and bug fixes based on the results